Blood in the Water match

 The "Blood in the Water" match (melbourne-i vérfürdő lit.
 Blood bath of Melbourne; Кровь в бассейне) was a water polo match between Hungary and the USSR at the 1956 Melbourne Olympics.
-The match took place on 6 December 1956 against the background of the 1956 Hungarian Revolution, and saw Hungary defeat the USSR 4–0.
+The semi-final match took place on 6 December 1956 against the background of the recent Hungarian Revolution, and saw Hungary defeat the USSR 4–0.
 The name was coined after Hungarian player Ervin Zádor emerged during the last two minutes with blood pouring from above his eye after being punched by Soviet player Valentin Prokopov.

+Tensions were at an all-time high between the competing teams; the Soviet armed forces had violently suppressed the Hungarian Revolution just weeks before.
+Most of the Revolutionaries consisted of civilians, a majority factory workers and students, who constructed Molotov cocktails against the formal armed forces of the USSR.
+Throughout the match, players would use any form of violence they could manage whenever the players of opposing teams came in contact.
+Zador’s injury occurred in the closing minutes of the match.
+Chaos ensued with the crowd booing the Soviets.

 Background

 Tensions were already high between the Hungarian and Soviet water polo teams, as the Soviets had taken advantage of their political control of Hungary to study and copy the training methods and tactics of the Olympic champion Hungarians.

 Then, on 23 October 1956, a demonstration by students of the Budapest University of Technology and Economics escalated into an uprising against the government in Budapest.
-On 1 November, Soviet tanks began rolling into Hungary and from 4 to 10 November forces began suppressing the uprising with air strikes, artillery bombardments, and tank-infantry actions.
+On 1 November, Soviet tanks started rolling into Hungary and from 4 to 10 November forces began suppressing the uprising with air strikes, artillery bombardments, and tank-infantry actions.

 At the time, the Hungarian water polo team was in a mountain training camp above Budapest.
 They were able to hear the gunfire and see smoke rising.
 The players were the defending Olympic champions; with the Summer Olympics in Melbourne two months away, they were moved into Czechoslovakia to avoid being caught in the revolution.
 The players only learned of the true extent of the uprising and the subsequent crackdown after arriving in Australia and they were all anxious for news of friends and family.

 By the start of the Olympics, the uprising had been suppressed and many players saw the Olympics as a way to salvage pride for their country.
 "We felt we were playing not just for ourselves but for our whole country", said Zádor after the match.
 The match was played in front of a partisan crowd bolstered with expatriate Hungarians as well as Australians and Americans, two of the Soviet Union's Cold War opponents.